Bridge indices of spatial graphs and diagram colorings: Introduction

-Throughout \autoref{sec:examples} we provide many example computations.
+Throughout \autoref{sec:examples} we provide many other example computations.
 In particular, spatial graph whose vertices all have degree four can be obtained from link diagrams by turning some crossings into vertices, or fusing maxima and minima.
 We can compute exact bridge indices for spatial graphs obtained from generalized Montesinos links by fusing some maxima and minima together (see \autoref{ex:Montesinos}).
 In some cases, these fusing operations can still produce interesting almost unknotted graphs.
-Our Python code can be found at \href{https://github.com/hanhv/graph-wirt}{https://github.com/hanhv/graph-wirt}.